cafalchio/ETL_pipeline_disaster_response/README.md

 The  pipeline + model can to classify emergency text into one of the 26 categories and display the result in a Flask web app.

+to do: update the model to a BERT related model (maybe Roberta)

 ### **Motivation:**

 The major motivation was to learn and practice ETL pipelines and text processing.